Kevin-Lyle-Ruiz/IndeedCrawler/README.md

 # Indeed Job Crawler

-This program searches through [Indeed.com](https://indeed.com) for job listings.
+This script searches through [Indeed.com](https://indeed.com) for job listings.
 The jobs to look for as well the location is up to the user.
 The search results are put into a database, which the CSV receives data from and then the user is then given the option to send the results to an email of the user's choice.